kubernetes/community/contributors/devel/api_changes.md

 ### Edit types.go

-Similar to the versioned APIs, the definitions for the internal structs are in `pkg/api/types.go`.
+Similar to the versioned APIs, the definitions for the internal structs are in `pkg/apis/<group>/types.go`.
 Edit those files to reflect the change you want to make.
 Keep in mind that the internal structs must be able to express *all* of the versioned APIs.

+Similar to the versioned APIs, you need to add the `+k8s:deepcopy-gen` tag to types that need generated DeepCopyObject methods.

 ## Edit validation.go

 Most changes made to the internal structs need some form of input validation.
-Validation is currently done on internal objects in `pkg/api/validation/validation.go`.
+Validation is currently done on internal objects in `pkg/apis/<group>/validation/validation.go`.
 This validation is the one of the first opportunities we have to make a great user experience - good error messages and thorough validation help ensure that users are giving you what you expect and, when they don't, that they know why and how to fix it.
-Think hard about the contents of `string` fields, the bounds of `int` fields and the requiredness/optionalness of fields.
+Think hard about the contents of `string` fields, the bounds of `int` fields and the optionality of fields.

-Of course, code needs tests - `pkg/api/validation/validation_test.go`.
+Of course, code needs tests - `pkg/apis/<group>/validation/validation_test.go`.

 ## Edit version conversions